Summer of 2023 I did my first trip to Okinawa - the birthplace of karate!

-In the beginning of the product's development, I came up with a scalable architecture which allowed us to perform efficient and coherent state management.
+At the beginning of the product's development, I came up with a scalable architecture which allowed us to perform efficient and coherent state management.

 That was a big step.
-Especially after initial inconveniences regarding my bank account and accommodation, leaving everything back home kept me quite nostalgic.
+Especially after initial inconveniences regarding my bank account and accommodation...leaving everything back home kept me quite nostalgic.

 On the other hand, I was looking forward for what North California has to offer.

 Not long after I got my invitation to join the Angular team, I received my H-1B visa.
-This gave me work permission in the United States, so I headed up to the Silicon Valley!
+This gave me work permission in the United States, so I headed up to Silicon Valley!

 Unfortunately, this blocked me from continuing my work with the Angular team because of administrative restrictions, however, it didn't stop me from supporting the Angular community as an external contributor.

-Because of my implementation of a Service Worker for automatic generation of Application Shell and all other listed contributions above (book, blogging, speaking, open source contributions), I got invited from Google to join as a member of the Angular team.
+Because of my implementation of a Service Worker for automatic generation of Application Shell and all other listed contributions below (book, blogging, speaking, open source contributions), I got invited from Google to join as a member of the Angular team.